jamescherti/compile-angel.el/README.md

 ;; Ensure Emacs loads the most recent byte-compiled files.
 (setq load-prefer-newer t)

-;; Uncomment to disable Emacs JIT Native-compile to completely replace it with compile-angel ;; (This can prevents redundant or repetitive background compilations.)
+;; Keep `native-comp-jit-compilation`.
+However, uncomment the following if Emacs ;; JIT native compilation should be disabled and completely replaced with ;; compile-angel.
+This can prevent redundant or repetitive background ;; compilations.
 ;; (setq native-comp-jit-compilation nil)
 ;; (setq native-comp-deferred-compilation native-comp-jit-compilation) ; Deprecated

+;; The following disables compilation of packages during installation;
+;; compile-angel will handle it.
+;; (setq straight-disable-native-compile nil)  ; straight.el users
+(setq package-native-compile nil)

 (use-package compile-angel
   :ensure t
   :demand t
   :config
-  ;; The following disables compilation of packages during installation;
-  ;; compile-angel will handle it.
-  (setq package-native-compile nil)
-  ;; (setq straight-disable-native-compile nil)  ; straight.el users

   ;; Set `compile-angel-verbose' to nil to disable compile-angel messages.
   ;; (When set to nil, compile-angel won't show which file is being compiled.)
   (setq compile-angel-verbose t)